awsdocs/amazon-lumberyard-user-guide/doc_source/network-interest-manager-large-scale-worlds.md

 # Using GridMate for Large\-Scale Worlds<a name="network-interest-manager-large-scale-worlds"></a>

 GridMate is Lumberyard's networking system\.
-Interest manager is a Lumberyard's solution to large\-scale networked worlds\.
+Interest manager is Lumberyard's solution to large\-scale networked worlds\.

 **Topics**
 + [The Relationship Between Replica Manager and Interest Manager](#network-interest-manager-large-scale-worlds-replica-manager-and-interest-manager)